Kuat Sherpa 2.0 Review

 Ease of Everyday Use

 Tray-style hitch racks like the Sherpa make loading and unloading bikes easy due to their low loading height.
-Beyond the height that the bikes must be lifted too, the ergonomics of the front wheel clamps and rear wheel straps come into play.
-The Sherpa uses the same ratcheting front wheel clamps as the more expensive NV, the arm is easy to release and clamp in place.
+Beyond the height that the bikes must be lifted to, the ergonomics of the front wheel clamps and rear wheel straps come into play.
+The Sherpa 2.0 uses the same ratcheting front wheel clamps as the more expensive NV 2.0, the arm is easy to release and clamp in place.
 The front wheel trays on the Sherpa fold closed and must be folded open before use, unlike the other models we tested that have fixed front wheel trays.
-The rear wheel straps pivot to accommodate different wheel base lengths unlike the sliding straps on the Thule T2 Pro XT.
+The rear wheel straps pivot to accommodate different wheelbase lengths unlike the sliding straps on the Thule T2 Pro XT.

-Rather than the now commonplace remote tilt release handle found on the T2 Pro, Yakima Dr. Tray, and the RockyMounts BackStage the Sherpa uses a lever back at the main pivot point.
-When the rack is in the folded up position, the lever can be depressed by pushing it with a foot and pulling the rack down with one hand.
+Rather than the now commonplace remote tilt release handle found on the T2 Pro XT, Yakima Dr. Tray, and the RockyMounts BackStage the Sherpa uses a lever back at the main pivot point.
+When the rack is in the folded-up position, the lever can be depressed by pushing it with a foot and pulling the rack down with one hand.

 The foot release is a nice feature compared to competitors like the T2 Classic, which requires two hands to accomplish the same task.
-When the rack is in the horizontal position, lowering the model becomes a two hand operation as the lever is no longer accessible to release with your foot.
-The remote release handle system on some of the other racks is much easier to use than the Sherpa design, but the foot pedal is an improvement on older models.
+When the rack is in the horizontal position, lowering the model becomes a two-handed operation as the lever is no longer accessible to release with your foot.
+The remote release handle system on some of the other racks is much easier to use than the Sherpa design, but this foot pedal is an improvement on older models.

 Ease of Removal and Storage